 This is one area which is absolutely not a disappointment.
 The servers will absolutely pamper you with food.
 I was even offered extra food after the server insisted on it several times.
 There is a separate tray table brought in so that you can have your food more easily and everything is served in premium quality crockery.
-The only negative was that I had hoped for the food to be a little more healthy.
+The only negative was that I had hoped for the food to be a little more healthy, since I been trying to be more healthy lately and even following a diet from these Keto pure diet reviews.
 A way to pre-book a more healthy menu would have been nice.

 This is what I had:

 - Pre-lunch – Tropicana juice, water, tomato soup, breadsticks, butter.

 - Lunch – Chicken curry, vegetable sabji, chapati, rice, dal, curd, gulab jamun.